-The installation shell script registers the printer as a remote printer.
+The installation shell script registers the printer as a remote printer following the procedure below.

-If your workstation is Solaris 2.5.1, register the print server and print client to the print service.

-'''

-lpsystem -t bsd -R 0 -y "Network Printer" nphost

-'''

-2 Register the printer as a remote printer.

-'''

-lpadmin -p np -s nphost!"option" -T dump -I any

-'''

-• np is the printer name, nphost is the host name.
-For more information about "option", see P.17 "Specifying the Device Option".
+- If your workstation is Solaris 2.5.1, register the print server and print client to the print service. - # lpsystem -t bsd -R 0 -y "Network Printer" nphost - 2 Register the printer as a remote printer. - # lpadmin -p np -s nphost!"option" -T dump -I any - np is the printer name, nphost is the host name.
+For more information about "option", see p.19 "Specifying the Device Option". "lp" will be assigned, if the option is not used.

-'''

-"lp" will be assigned, if the option is not used.

-'''

-When printing with the lp command, use ( \ ) instead of ( = ) and ( ; ) instead of ( , ) for operating systems that cannot use ( = ) and ( , ) such as Solaris 2.5 or later.
+When printing with the lp command, use () instead of (=) and (;) instead of (,) for operating systems that cannot use (=) and (,) such as Solaris 2.5 or later.